 Note: "transfer GPA" applies to transfer-level courses that you have taken at Cañada College and other institutions.
 Make sure that Cañada College has your transcripts from all of the other colleges you have attended.
-Contracts in 695 Independent Study may NOT be used for UCLA TAP certification, however they do count toward Cañada College’s Honors Transfer Program graduation and completion.
+Contracts in 695 Independent Study and other CSU only transferable courses may NOT be used for UCLA TAP certification, however they do count toward Cañada College’s Honors Transfer Program graduation and completion.

 What are the benefits of being a member of the Honors Transfer Program?